campaslab/napari-stress/README.md

 ### Plugins

-All functions in this repository are documented sesparately as Jupyter notebooks [here](./docs/notebooks/demo).
+All functions in this repository are documented separately as Jupyter notebooks [here](./docs/notebooks/demo).

 ### Utilities